airbytehq/airbyte/docs/integrations/sources/surveycto.md

 - Form ID `Unique Identifier for one of your forms`
 - Start Date `Start Date default`

+## How to setup a SurveyCTO Account
+- create the account
+- create your form
+- publish your form
+- give your user an API consumer permission to the existing role or create a user with that role and permission.

 ## Set up the SurveyCTO source connection
 1. Log into your [Airbyte Cloud](https://cloud.airbyte.io/workspaces) or Airbyte Open Source account.
 2. Click **Sources** and then click **+ New source**.